-Access to spaces dedicated to both structured and unstructured play support the growth of healthy, resilient adults.
-All children have different preferences and requirements for play.
-To ensure spaces are providing for varying preferences and developmental needs a range of play opportunities should be provided that support these needs.
+Access to both structured and unstructured play spaces foster healthy, resilient adults.
+Since children have varied preferences and developmental needs, providing a range of play opportunities is essential.

-It is suggested play in an outdoor environment is increasingly recognised as a foundation for children's healthy development.
-Children are hard-wired to need nature and to play in their natural environments.
-There are various health and wellbeing benefits associated with spending time outside.
-These include emotional development, cognitive development, physical development, socialisation, exploration, risk taking to build resilience and having fun.
+Outdoor play is increasingly recognised as fundamental to children's healthy development.
+Children are naturally inclined to engage with nature, and spending time outside supports emotional, cognitive, and physical growth, as well as socialisation, exploration, resilience, and fun.

-The three major childhood developmental elements (cognitive/emotional, physical and social) and their relationship to play are further explored below.
+The relationship between play and the three major childhood developmental elements - cognitive/emotional, physical, and social is explored further below.

-Cognitive development refers to how children think and process information. solve problems and make decisions.
+Cognitive development refers to how children think and process information, solve problems and make decisions.
 It is the development of knowledge that helps them understand their environment.
-Cognitive play provides an opportunity for exploration, manipulating objects, problem, solving, imaginative play and building on what is already known to interpret new experiences.
+Cognitive play provides an opportunity for exploration. manipulating objects, problem, solving. imaginative play and building on what is already known to interpret new experiences.
 The following features in a play space will contribute to cognitive development:

-- Elements that encourage language development and communication e.g. speaker tubes - Sensory play experiences including access to sand, water and vegetation - Mechanical equipment that teaches cause and effect - Interactive panels and musical instruments - Natural areas for exploration and observation of living things
+- Elements that encourage language development and communication e.g. speaker tubes - Sensory play experiences including access to sand, water and vegetation - Mechanical equipment that teaches cause and effect - Interactive panels and musical instruments - Natural areas for exploration and observation of living things - Spaces/materials for outdoor games e.g. hopscotch - Loose parts and unstructured informal play to foster creativity - Provides an opportunity for

 Physical development is achieved through movement, supporting the development of both fine motor skills - smaller movements like picking things up and gross motor skills large movements like running and climbing as well as hand eye coordination, agility and balance.
 Physical movement also utilises stores of energy and improves a child's eating and sleeping habits.
-Features that support physical development are often well provided for in play spaces includina:
+Features that support physical development are often well provided for in play spaces including: